Best iWatch Bands of 2020

 We wore each band during a variety of activities and noted if the band pulls arm hair.
 The stainless steel mesh bands were the worst offenders, with the leather bands being the best performers.
 All of the mesh bands used magnetic closures that increased the odds of arm hair pulling.
 The Nomad Modern Strap was particularly smooth against the skin, not allowing for arm hair to get caught.

-We ran into a few fit issues on some of the bands not offering enough range of fit.
+We ran into a few fit issues, as some did not offer a range of fit.
 The most egregious was the Marge Plus.
 It only had 5cm of adjustment and was barely big enough for our tester's wrist, which is not very large.
 Wearers with large wrists will want to avoid this band.
 The Stainless steel mesh bands offered the widest range with the Jwacct Steel Mesh Sport Loop having 9.5cm of adjustment and the Apple Milanese Loop having 9mm.

 We tested each band with casual attire as well as our Sunday's best.
 We rated each band on a numeric scale for how well it dressed up or down.
 We also tested the bands for breathability and closure security during a workout.
 We answered the question, "Would we work out in it?" with a simple pass/fail score.

-The Admaster and iYou Sport Loop, the bands that performed the best for working out, didn't dress up well at all and looked out of place in a more formal setting.
+The Admaster and iYou Sport Loop, the bands that performed the best for working out, didn't dress up well, and looked out of place in a more formal setting.

 For the bands that required adding and removing links to fine-tune the fit, we timed how long it took to do so.
 Both the Fullmosa and Epuly required a tool to add or remove links.
 The process is very similar for both, and they each took around four minutes.